 If you have enough funds in your bank account to purchase the property, you can ask your bank for a proof of funds letter or a bank statement.
 If using a bank statement, it is best to remove your account numbers and other personal information before handing it over to the property owner, although you’ll need to keep enough information visible to prove ownership of the account.

 With proof of funds letters, make sure to request one from a lender or your bank before you write an offer on any property.
-Though a hard money lender can supply you with one in the same day, it sometimes takes a bank up to a week to process.
+Though a hard money lender can supply you with one in the same day, it sometimes takes a bank up to a week to process a proof of funds letter from a bank.

 Need a proof of funds letter for a real estate investment?

-Asset Based Lending is happy to offer proof of funds letters for interested real estate investors.
+Asset Based Lending is happy to offer proof of funds letters for a relator asking for one or interested real estate investors.
 ABL issues proof of funds letters for current borrowers, as well as other investors that are serious about closing a deal.
 We understand that our borrowers need to move quickly in order to close the deal, and our processing team is happy to issue these documents within 1 business day.